 The above fees, if shown in the purchase contract as a seller-paid fee, would be reflected on the closing statement as a credit from the seller to the buyer.
 Because these fees are not really a credit to the buyer from the seller, they are then shown as a debit to the buyer, which zeroes them out.

 Why Seller Credits on the HUD Cause Problems for Short Sale Banks

 Short sale banks have guidelines set by investors.
 These guidelines spell out how a bank can handle approval of fees on a short sale.
 Some guidelines prohibit credits to the buyer, and some guidelines have a limit on the percentage paid to the buyer.

-When a negotiator who is unfamiliar with a closing statement sees a credit noted to the buyer, often this person will demand that the fee be removed.
+When a negotiator who is unfamiliar with a closing statement sees a credit noted to the buyer, often this person will demand that the fee is removed.
 It is difficult to get some people to understand that the fee already is removed as a debit.
 They can see this in black and white, right in front of their faces, but it doesn't register upstairs.
 They know only that the seller cannot give the buyer a credit.

 An escrow officer or closing agent is not allowed to alter a closing statement.
 The fees must be shown as prescribed by federal law.
 Fees can't be shuffled around to suit the whim of a short sale negotiator.

 Even when negotiators are sent a RESPA link that explains the rules, many still don't understand.
 So, if you are one of those people, don't feel bad about your ignorance.
 Many people are confused and in the same boat as you.
 I want to say: may it sink, but I am too polite.
 Because the truth is those fees are not a credit to the buyer.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.